 The Spa Region Of West Bohemia

-The region’s biggest city, Plzeň, provides beer tours, but apart from the insightful tour of Urquell brewery, there’s not much else of interest.
+The region’s biggest city, Plzeň, provides beer tours, but apart from the insightful tour of the Urquell brewery, there’s not much else of interest.

 Daytrips from Prague.
 Discover Czech with our best excursions and tours from Prague.

 This is an uncovered goldmine in Bohemia, with magical castles and small towns scattered amongst the countryside and touched by the dense forests of the Šumava mountains alongside the border with Austria.
 The small city of Tábor is pretty and was inhabited by the Taborites in the fifteenth century.
-Its entwined cobbled pathways and network of tunnels underground are interesting to look round.
+Its entwined cobbled pathways and network of tunnels underground are interesting to look around.
 Písek is also a pleasant town and boasts a footbridge from medieval times, which, in fact, pre-dates the Charles Bridge in Prague.
 Deeper south, the Třeboňsko area is the swamp-ridden home of several carp lakes based around the compact town of Třeboň, which also dates back to medieval times.
-Near to this, the bigger town, Jindřichův Hrade, has an intriguing portfolio of architectural designs and a fantastic chateau from the Renaissance period.
+Near to this, the bigger town, Jindřichův Hradec, has an intriguing portfolio of architectural designs and a fantastic chateau from the Renaissance period.